wesleywerner/wesleywerner.github.com/Readme.md

 ---
 ```

+To build a draft project page without publishing, underscore the file `_index.md`.
+Remove the underscore when you are ready to publish.

 ### Status Badges

 Projects can display a development status badge, this is done with the `status` front-matter.
 You can make up any status you like, some statuses show up with particular color and tooltip text.
 You can define these in `_config.yml` under the `options.status_badges` list.